Here at St John’s, we follow the National Curriculum. Full details about the curriculum can be found here

 The National Curriculum followed by all state schools is organised into the following subjects:

 RE is provided in accordance with the recommendations of the LA’s agreed syllabus, a copy of which is available in school.
+We support the Christian elements of this teaching with the ‘Understanding Christianity’ Resource.

 Coverage of all National Curriculum requirements are planned to ensure each child has full access at an appropriate level, and in order to integrate the knowledge, skills, attitudes and understanding associated with different curriculum subjects.